linuxacademy/content-comptia-casp/docs/risk-management/exam_objectives.md

 - Review effectiveness of existing security controls
 	- Gap analysis, lessons learned, after-action reports
 - Reverse engineer and deconstruct existing solutions
-- Creation and collection and analysis of metrics
+- Creation, collection, and analysis of metrics
-	- KPI's
+	- KPIs
-	- KRI's
+	- KRIs
 - Prototype and test multiple solutions
 - Create benchmarks and compare to baselines
 - Analyze and interpret trend data to anticipate attack vectors and methods